MicrosoftDocs/Dynamics-365-Operations.nl-nl/core/get-started/glossary.md

 ###### <a name="gst-goods-and-services-tax"></a>**GST (belasting op goederen en diensten)**

-Een belasting toegevoegde waarde die in enkele landen of regio´s wordt geheven.
+Een belasting toegevoegde waarde (btw) die in enkele landen of regio´s wordt geheven.

 ### <a name="i"></a>**I**